sfeir-open-source/sfeir-school-rxjs/docs/markdown/04-operators/03-rxjs-operators.md

 });
 ```

-It log again the number, but is to close to callback Hell
+It logs again the number, but is to close to callback Hell

 ##==##